Azure/acs-demos/incubator/kubernetes/vamp/install/script.md

 service "vamp" exposed
 ```

-Now, we will ensure that all the Kubernetes servies are running.
-Note
-that it can take a short while for all services to reach the running
-state.
+## Wait for startup

+Startup is relatively quick, but we do need to wait for the images to
+be pulled onto the cluster and for the public IPs to register.
+This is
+easily visible using `kubectl`:

 ```
-kubectl get services
+kubectl get service
 ```

 Results: